Seeed-Studio/wiki-documents/docs/AIoTs_GPS_state_tester.md

 ![](https://files.seeedstudio.com/wiki/Alots/Alots3.png)

+#### Connecting Wio Terminal to your PC on website

 - **Step 3**.
 Download the [wio-terminal-ei-1.4.0.uf2](https://github.com/Seeed-Studio/Seeed_Arduino_edgeimpulse/releases/tag/1.4.0) for connecting to the website.

-Double dropping down the left button on Wio terminal, you will see a driver popup on the computer.
+Double dropping down the left button on Wio terminal connected to your PC, you will see a driver popup on the computer.
 Then you can draw the [wio-terminal-ei-1.4.0.uf2]() firmware to the driver, the driver will disappear which means the firmware has been programmed.

 ![](https://files.seeedstudio.com/wiki/Alots/Alots5.png)